 For many of the twenty wholesale businesses left, sojourning into the retail arena is not attractive.
 For many private equity owners a water company was purchased to be a safe, reliable and relatively risk free investment—attributes which competing in the retail space is somewhat at odds with.
 Indeed this conflict has already seen the exits of key players from the market with none more surprising than the exit of Thames water (the largest in terms of customer number) from the retail space following the sale of their customer book to the aggressive but small sized new entrant Castle Water.

 For many being an excellent wholesaler is a much more attractive proposition and with the competition commission looking likely to relax what has been an exceedingly tight grip of the previous rules against mergers and acquisitions in the sector, the eventual emergence of a smaller number of larger wholesalers is likely.

 Indeed as attention strays to the “sexier” retailers let us not forget that for the wholesalers several key challenges still must be overcome:

 - Every customer facing process in the wholesale business must be changed to reflect the new market code.
 Processes must be leaner, more cost effective and, most importantly, factor in the true cost of the product to protect margin.

-- Poor data flows and quality must be corrected as these become not an irritating internal issue but one of contractual importance, whilst financial reconciliation of meter and usage data becomes less a paper accounting exercise and more the driving force of real bottom line performance.
+- Poor data flows and quality must be corrected as these become not an irritating internal issue but one of contractual importance, while financial reconciliation of meter and usage data becomes less a paper accounting exercise and more the driving force of real bottom line performance.